-The study revealed that, students at Benha faculty of Nursing perceived the nursing courses as having more than half of the nursing courses was clinical setting had high level of the quality dimensions for all nurses courses.
-This could be because the college appoints clinical setting according to criteria, which assures their competency and consequently the quality of the clinical setting.
+The college appoints clinical setting according to criteria, which assures their competency and consequently the quality of the clinical setting.
 The students perceived their knowledge and training from having good clinical setting and good training characteristics as create a positive and comfortable learning environment, good methods of training, correlating theory with practice in clinical settings and use good role model.

-The study findings were supported by many researchers, [37] reported that the most important characteristics of effective clinical setting as the highest ranking as corrects student's mistakes without criticizing them, were available, well prepared for teaching, a good role model, and encouraged a climate of mutual respect.
-Also [35] reported that clinical setting the highest dimension of students courses.
+The study findings were supported by many researchers, [38] reported that the most important characteristics of effective clinical setting as the highest ranking as corrects student's mistakes without criticizing them, were available, well prepared for teaching, a good role model, and encouraged a climate of mutual respect.
+Also [36] reported that clinical setting the highest dimension of students' courses.